ade-dev/angular-ngrx-demo/README.md

 # Angular application - NgRx demo

 A demo Angular application with tests - Uses an API to display a list of regions, countries and the details of a selected country.
-NgRx libraries are implemented to manage the state of the app, Jasmine, Karma and Protractor for writing and running tests and Angular Material for presentation.
+NgRx libraries are implemented to manage the state of the app, Jasmine, Karma and Cypress for unit and e2e tests and Angular Material for presentation.

 By [Ade Oyebadejo](https://www.clade.co.uk/adewole)